saintmalik/blog.saintmalik.me/blog/2023-06-22-restore-backup-vault.md

 }
 ```

-then you will create a ServiceAccount in the **vault-client** namespace that vault can use to authenticate with in the cluster, the ServiceAccount is what you will give to vault to get the vault token(jwt) for access to carry out the actions you need.
+then you will create a ServiceAccount in the **vault-client** namespace that vault can use to authenticate within the cluster, the ServiceAccount is what you will give to vault to get the vault token(jwt) for access to carry out the actions you need.

 ```yaml title="vault-backup.tf"
 resource "kubernetes_service_account_v1" "vault_auth" {